Best Practices for Developing, Funding, and Implementing Behavioral Interventions

 - Understand principles of grant writing for behavioral intervention research

-- This online training will be offered “on-demand” (self-paced), asynchronous format
+- Online training is offered “on-demand” (self-paced), asynchronous format

-- Learners will review online video lectures and content as well as complete accompanying worksheets independently
+- Learners review online video lectures and content during which they independently complete accompanying worksheets

-- Optional, for an additional fee, after completing the videos learners can choose to participate in face-to-face small group sessions for one day held at the Johns Hopkins School of Nursing on June 7, 2019.
-Apply by April 1, 2019.
+- After completing the videos, learners can choose to participate in face-to-face small group sessions for one day held at the Johns Hopkins School of Nursing on June 8, 2020 (additional fee).
+Apply by April 1, 2020.